Peer-to-Peer Social Sharing Impact Analysis

 What You'll Learn

-By solving this PayPal SQL interview question, you'll gain experience with:
+By solving this PayPal interview question, you'll gain experience with:

-- Writing efficient SQL queries for production databases
+- Writing efficient SQL queries or Python code for production databases

 - Understanding complex data relationships and schema design

-- Applying SQL skills in a PayPal-style technical interview setting
+- Applying SQL or Python (your choice!) in a PayPal-style technical interview setting

 - Problem-solving techniques used by data scientists and analysts at top tech companies